Stochastic Nash evolution: Proof of Theorem

 and hence by localization

 for any $t\geq 0 $ and any $x,y \in M$ close enough.
 Varadhan's lemma then implies

-Using that the Riemannian metrics $g$ and $u^\sharp e$ are smooth, one can recover them from the geodesic distances through differentiation separately in $x$ and $y$, followed by passage to the limit $x=y$.
-The reader unfamiliar with this calculation may find the details in~\cite[Lemma,p.380]{BBG}, observing that $g, u^\sharp e \in C^2$ suffices to justify the interchange of limits.
-We show how to conclude without differentiating the distance functions in Lemma \ref{l:distanceiso} below.
+Since the Riemannian metrics $g$ and $u^\sharp e$ are smooth, we can recover them from the geodesic distances through differentiation separately in $x$ and $y$, followed by passage to the limit $x=y$.
+The reader unfamiliar with this calculation may find the details in~\cite[Lemma,p.380]{BBG}, observing that $g, u^\sharp e \in C^2$ suffices to justify the interchange of limits. \begin{remark} In Lemma~\ref{l:distanceiso} below, we present an independent argument to recover the metric from geodesic distances without differentiation of the distance functions. \end{remark}

 \begin{remark} Hsu has established a large deviation principle (LDP) in the context studied here~\cite[Thm.
 2.2]{Hsu-geod}.
 However, we do not use this LDP because of the need to explicitly monitor the regularity assumptions on $g$ and $u$ in our work, as well as the fact that short-time asymptotics of heat kernels suffice for our needs. \end{remark}